Oliver Bulleid: Southern Railway and British Railways

 The first Merchant Navy, 21C1 Channel Packet, was built in 1941 and 29 followed, the last being 35030 Elder Dempster Lines.
-The West Country and Battle of Britain slightly smaller light Pacifics followed in 1945.
+The smaller SR West Country and Battle of Britain classes followed in 1945.
 110 were built, of which 21C101 Exeter was the first.
 His other major steam locomotive design, the Q1 "Austerity" 0-6-0 freight engine, appeared in 1942.
 All steam locomotives designed by Bulleid for the SR had his BFB disc wheels, which gave more even tyre support.
 This did not eliminate the need for balance weights, but the set-up of the Bulleid valve gear enabled a locomotive with no hammer blow.
 When the locomotives were rebuilt with Walschaerts valve gear, balance weights were installed in the wheels to reduce hammer blow.

 Bulleid played a major role in the electrification of the SR, including infrastructure, electric multiple units and electric locomotives.
 He designed the bodies for the two electric locomotives CC1 and CC2 in 1941 and 1945.
 A third example was built by British Railways in 1948 and numbered 20003.
 Towards the end of his tenure at the SR, he was responsible for the design and construction of Britain's only double-deck passenger trains, the two units of the 4DD class.

 His final steam locomotive design for the SR was the unconventional Leader, appearing in 1949, after nationalisation.
 This had the boiler, coal and water supplies and everything else encased in a smooth double-ended body reminiscent of a diesel locomotive.
 The drive was through two six-wheel bogies, each with three cylinders.
 The axles on each bogie were connected by chains.
 The Leader was innovative but unsuccessful; after Bulleid had left British Railways, the project was cancelled.

 Bulleid also had responsibility for coaching stock, an area in which he had an active interest.
 SR coaches, the newest designed by Richard Maunsell, were solid but old-fashioned.
 Bulleid designs built on the best of the existing designs, while making improvements, and his coaches were known for their comfort and spaciousness.
-They were popular with the travelling public, and many of the design features such as the size and layout were used by British Railways for their standard Mark I passenger coaches.
+They were popular with the travelling public, and a number of the design features such as the size and layout were used by British Railways for their standard Mark I passenger coaches.